ReneGa/slacksend/README.md

 ## Installation

-Download the latest release (Mac or Windows): https://github.com/ReneGa/slacksend/releases
+Download the latest release (Windows, Mac or Linux): https://github.com/ReneGa/slacksend/releases

 If you have [Go](https://golang.org/) installed, you can also use `go get`.